Being Diagnosed

 Oral Glucose Tolerance (OGTT) Test

 The OGTT is a two-hour test that checks your blood glucose levels before and two hours after you drink a special sweet drink.
 It tells the doctor how your body uses glucose.
-Diabetes is diagnosed at two hour blood glucose of more than or equal to 200 mg/dl.
+A reading of more than 200 mg/dl after two hours means you have diabetes.

 What is prediabetes?